lakshman2003/ERP-System/README.md

 It is a college management system built using Django framework.
 It is designed for interactions between students and teachers.
 Features include courses, grades, etc.

-The website is hosted live at **http://lakshmankattunga.pythonanywhere.com/**
+The project is hosted live at **http://lakshmankattunga.pythonanywhere.com/**

 The procedure to run the project on local machine is as follows:

+Its recommended to use Mozilla Browser to view the project either through the hosted link given above or using local server.

 ## Installation